 Security risks in information technology (IT) are identified and evaluated through a IT risk assessment so that measures can be taken at an early stage and threats can be averted.
 IT risk assessment is intended to support IT experts and information security officers in reducing vulnerabilities that can harm information architecture and business assets.

-An IT risk security template is used by IT staff to identify potential cybersecurity vulnerabilities and minimize the risks to organizational operations.
+An IT risk assessment Checklist is used by IT staff to identify potential cybersecurity vulnerabilities and minimize the risks to organizational operations.
 If an emergency is underway, utilising an IT Business Continuity template to ensure operations continue is advised.

 1. Identification of IT risks